jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/projectadmin/index.md

 ----
 ##Managing projects

 A common task for project owners and admins is to manage the project's settings and members.
-When you sign in to DevOps Services, the MyStuff page opens.
+When you sign in to Bluemix DevOps Services, the MyStuff page opens.
 The REQUESTS tab on this page lists any incoming requests from others to join projects for which you are an admin.
 As an admin, you can accept or reject these requests.
 You can also invite members to join by using the **Invite Members** button on the member page for these projects.

 As a project owner or admin, you can also change your project settings.
 To do so, click the **Settings** icon.